VGVentures/very_good_engineering/src/content/docs/architecture/index.md

 The data layer is responsible for retrieving raw data from external sources and making it available to the [repository layer](#repository-layer).
 Examples of these external sources include an SQLite database, local storage, Shared Preferences, GPS, battery data, file system, or a RESTful API.

 The data layer should be free of any specific domain or business logic.
-Ideally, packages within the data layer could be plugged into unreleated projects that need to retrieve data from the same sources.
+Ideally, packages within the data layer could be plugged into unrelated projects that need to retrieve data from the same sources.

-### Repository layer
+### Repository Layer

 This compositional layer composes one or more data clients and applies "business rules" to the data.
 A separate repository is created for each domain, such as a user repository or a weather repository.
 Packages in this layer should not import any Flutter dependencies and not be dependent on other repositories.